open/close all folders

 - DJ Atomika, your eye in the sky on EA Radio BIG in SSX 3 doesn't actually commentate on events as they occur, but gives listeners the lowdown on the throwdowns after the fact while taking song requests and reporting local news.
 Looks like the dreaded snow snakes are back...

 - MadWorld features Kreese Kreeley and Howard "Buckshot" Holmes giving the audience slay-by-slay coverage of the brutal Deathwatch bloodsport.
-Frankly, their interactions are some of the best parts of the game.
+Frankly, their interactions are some of the best parts of the game, in no small part due to them being voiced by John DiMaggio (Kreese) and Greg Proops (Howard).

 Howard: Well, it looks like there are no more people left for Jack to kill.Kreese: Yeah, but he could still defile the bodies.Howard: How so?Kreese: You know, take trophies and shit; check out my necklace of human ears!Howard: Check out my stream of projectile vomit! *vomiting noises*Kreese: Aw, dude, did you have potatoes and corn?Howard: Yes, I did.